sandesonk/LinuxServer/README.md

 4. Copy the public key into this file.

 The key should now be authorized by the server to authenticate SSH sessions from this client.

+More information on SSH keys and some troubleshooting tips can be found [here](https://www.ssh.com/academy/ssh/copy-id).
 *****************

 ## NTP Time Synchronization